 Your Waco, TX, Workers’ Comp Lawyers

 Many workers who are injured on the job don’t know where to turn for help.
-At Lorenz & Lorenz, LLP, we fight to secure all of your income benefits and get you quality medical care.
+At Lorenz & Lorenz, PLLC, we fight to secure all of your income benefits and get you quality medical care.
 With over 20 years’ experience, our work injury lawyers have what it takes to resolve your case as successfully and quickly as possible.